 Home > About > An essential service

-In North America, only half of what is produced by the livestock industry ends up on our plates.
-Slaughterhouses, butcher shops, food processing plants, and even supermarkets are left with huge quantities of organic products that will never be consumed.
+In North and South America, only about half of what the livestock industry produces actually makes it to our plates.
+Slaughterhouses, butcher shops, food processing plants and even supermarkets are left with huge quantities of organic materials that will never be consumed.
 So, what happens to these leftovers?
-That’s exactly where companies like Sanimax come in!
+That’s exactly where companies like Sanimax step in!

 Sanimax, proud to transform it all

-In North America, only half of what is produced by the livestock industry ends up on our plates.
-Slaughterhouses, butcher shops, food processing plants, and even supermarkets are left with huge quantities of organic products that will never be consumed.
+In North and South America, only about half of what the livestock industry produces actually makes it to our plates.
+Slaughterhouses, butcher shops, food processing plants and even supermarkets are left with huge quantities of organic materials that will never be consumed.
 So, what happens to these leftovers?
-That’s exactly where companies like Sanimax come in!
+That’s exactly where companies like Sanimax step in!

 Sanimax, proud to transform it all